 Each neighbourhood in Whistler has a small park dedicated to quiet reflection, children’s play and relaxation.
 Learn more about the features at each of Whistler’s neighbourhood parks.

 - Spruce Grove Park: This park can be accessed off Spruce Grove Lane (to Kirkpatrick Road) and from Lost Lake Park.
 Spruce Grove contains three competition quality baseball diamonds, a clubhouse which can be rented for events, a concession and washrooms, a play structure, community greenhouses and access to the Lost Lake trail system.
 There is a large parking area, and the Valley Trail runs past the park.
+Dogs off leash are permitted inside the field areas when the fields are not in use.

 - Florence Petersen Park: This three-section park located in Whistler Village is connected by a brick path that takes you on a stroll through the heart of Whistler.
 Starting on Northlands Boulevard, you will see a beautiful water feature and several public art pieces, continue through the forest to a wetland boardwalk where you will find interpretive signage, a storytelling circle and two Adirondack chairs.